yamcs/yamcs-studio/docs/authoring/properties.rst

 Different widgets have different properties, but many of those properties are shared among them.
 These include:

 Name
-    A name that identifies this widget in the `<outline>`_ view.
+    A name that identifies this widget in the :doc:`outline` view.
 There is no constraint on uniqueness, but when not specified by the user, Yamcs Studio will try to determine a unique name by concatenating the widget type with a sequential number.

 X, Y, Width, Height
     | Widgets are contained in a bounding box which is controlled by these properties.